Eye Bag Removal In Sydney

 Shortly after the procedure, you may encounter some side-effects from the surgery.
 Common side-effects that you may encounter after surgery are blurred vision, watery eyes, sensitivity to light, swelling, bruising, and discomfort.

 There are some things you can do to reduce some of the side-effects after your surgery.
 For the swelling, you can use a cold pack and apply it to the affected area for ten minutes.
 Please note, you should only apply your cold pack once on the night of your surgery.
 Once 24 hours have passed, you can apply the cold packs up to five times a day.

 Patients should also avoid smoking during their recovery.
 Smoking is known to cause complications such as infection, but it can also reduce the speed of your recovery.
 Ideally, you want to stop smoking several weeks before your procedure, as smoking can cause complications during surgery too.

 Certain medications must be avoided during your recovery, as they can cause complications or have interactions with other post-operative medications you are taking.
 Medications that should be avoided include aspirin, ibuprofen, and naproxen.
-For pain relief, the cosmetic surgeon could recommend Tylenol.
+For pain relief, the cosmetic surgery could recommend Tylenol.
 You may also be prescribed some antibiotics to prevent infection after your surgery.
 Should you have any questions about the use of medication post-surgery, please contact our clinic for additional information.
 Never take any medication if you are unsure about its interaction and its effect on your post-surgery recovery.